unicode-org/message-format-wg/exploration/bidi-usability.md

 ## Proposed Design

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._

+To start with, we should establish that _message_ editing should always use a left-to-right base direction.
+Further, each _line_ of a message should be displayed for editing with a base paragraph direction of LTR.
+This is because the syntax of a _message_ depends on LTR word tokens, as well as token ordering (as in a placeholder or with variant keys).
+This is not the disadvantage to RTL languages that it might first appear:
+- Bidi inside of patterns works normally;
+  only placeholders/markup have special usage of bidi controls and this usage is isolated so that placeholders and markup are treated as neutrals.

 Permit isolating bidi controls to be used on the **outside** of the following:
 - unquoted literals